julietteceb16/prueba/README.md

 # prueba
-First Header | Second Header
+hello world | Second Header
 ------------ | -------------
 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column